ibm-cloud-docs/openwhisk/prep.md

         ```
         {: pre}

-    * Or run the following CLI command.
+    * Or run the following IBM Cloud CLI command.

         ```bash
         ibmcloud fn action update my-action dist/bundle.js --kind nodejs:12
         ```
         {: pre}

     The bundle file that is built by `webpack` supports only JavaScript dependencies.
 Action invocations might fail if the bundle has other dependencies because these dependencies are not included with the file `bundle.js`.
     {: tip}

+7. You can clean up the generated artifacts `package-lock.json`, `node_modules` and `dist` by using one of the following options.

+    ```bash
+    npm run clean
+    ```
+    {: pre}

+    or

+    ```bash
+    docker run --rm -it --entrypoint "/bin/bash" -v $PWD:/nodejsAction ibmfunctions/action-nodejs-v16:1.0.0 -c "npm run clean"
+    ```
+    {: pre}

 ### Packaging JavaScript code as NPM files
 {: #prep_js_npm}